symfony/symfony-docs/components/serializer.rst

 ========================

-   The Serializer Component is meant to be used to turn objects into a specific format (XML, JSON, Yaml, ...) and the other way around.
+   The Serializer Component is meant to be used to turn objects into a specific format (XML, JSON, YAML, ...) and the other way around.

 In order to do so, the Serializer Component follows the following simple schema.